LukasKnize/DesktopWaifu/README.md

 4. "#song" - this command will play random song, recommended by your waifu, in your browser
 5. "#site" - this command will recommend you random anime streaming website
 6. "#theme" - this command will take one parameter in following format #theme/type
-    - list of types: dark, light
+    - list of types: dark, light, pink (warning, pink has a tendency to cause severe eye damage)

 You can also go back in history and download your waifu